-Instead of packing Lunchables try creating your own bento box with humus, rice crackers, hummus, and veggies.
-Instead of packing cold meat sandwiches, make your own peanut butter and jelly in a stainless steel sandwich box.
+Instead of packing Lunchables, try creating your own bento box with hummus, rice crackers, and veggies.
+Instead of packing cold meat sandwiches, make your own peanut butter and jelly in a stainless steel sandwich box with a cloth napkin.

 For snacks before and after lunches, you could pack grapes or pretzels in reusable cotton snack pouches.
 You’ll eliminate the need to purchase prepackaged snacks at the grocery store or in the lunch line.
 Here are some other Zero Waste Snack Ideas.